 While many women could not afford to buy new clothes regularly, they could refresh and change the look of their outfits with accessories.
 Jewelry makers obliged by inventing new types of pieces.
 The dress clip became the most important jeweled accessory in the 1930s.
 Clips were often worn in pairs at the neckline or singly on jacket lapels, hats, purses and belts.
-Then the double-clip brooch was invented in France, for precious jewelry, and brought to America by Gaston Candas of Paris.
+Then the double-clip brooch was invented in France, for fine jewelry, and brought to America by Gaston Candas of Paris.
 He patented his invention in the U.S. in 1931; Coro bought the rights in 1933 and launched their first Duettes in 1935.
 This product was so successful that other companies started inventing their own devices for mounting separate clips on a single frame that could be worn as a brooch.
 The first double-clip brooches were designed with two pieces that were mirror images; in the 1940s, these pieces became asymmetrical and more three-dimensional.

 Also in the 1930s, the baskets of fruit and flowers (known as fruit salads or tutti frutti) marketed by Cartier and other fine jewelers produced a wave of imitations among costume jewelry makers.
 Companies such as Coro, Trifari and Boucher, among others, produced lines of costume jewelry made with molded glass that imitated the Indian-carved rubies, sapphires and emeralds.
 In addition to fruit salads, the Art Deco style evolved to include Far East-inspired motifs with materials that imitated coral, mother-of-pearl, and carved jade.

 More whimsical, imaginative jewelry was produced in this decade.
-One reason for this trend was the influence of surrealism on designers such as Elsa Schiaparelli.
+One reason for this trend was the influence of Surrealism on designers such as Elsa Schiaparelli.
 The other reason was the increased use of inexpensive, colorful plastics.
 “Bakelite was well-suited to the chunky, heavy jewelry styles of the ‘30s.
 It could be laminated into geometric shapes (polka dots were a popular motif), set with rhinestones, clad or inlaid with metal, carved on a lathe, made into the shapes of animals, fruits, or other realistic figurals … Bracelets of all types – solid and hinged bangles, link, elastic “stretchies,” cuffs, and charm bracelets – brooches, dress clips, shoe clips, buckles, earrings, rings, necklaces, beads, and pendants were all made from Bakelite” (Christie Romero).

 During this decade, the Art Deco style continued to evolve and later became known as Art Moderne or Streamline Modern.
 This change was greatly influenced by the Bauhaus School in Germany (1919 – 1933).
-Following their teachings, a group of industrial designers wanted to strip away all surface decoration from products and apply the principle of streamlining, which originally developed to make planes, trains and automobiles go faster, to the design of everyday objects.
+Following their teachings, a group of industrial designers wanted to strip away all surface decoration from products and apply the principle of streamlining – originally developed to make planes, trains and automobiles go faster – to the design of everyday objects.
 In architecture, sharp angles were replaced with simple, aerodynamic curves; exotic woods and stone were replaced with concrete and glass.
 Other characteristics included a horizontal orientation to buildings as well as the extensive use of chrome hardware.
 This aesthetic was applied to costume jewelry, aided by innovative manufacturing techniques developed in Pforzheim, Germany, and later adopted by U.S. jewelry manufacturers.
 Among the makers of jewelry in this Machine Age style was Jakob Bengel.

 By 1939, World War II had begun in Europe, and in 1941 the U.S. entered the conflict.
 Not surprisingly, the war years had significant effects on fashion and jewelry.
 With the influence of European fashion cut off by the war, American designers as well as Hollywood and its stars defined the style of the 1940s.
 Marlene Dietrich, Joan Crawford and Greta Garbo were the idols of the time, and American women emulated their style in clothing and accessories.
 For the first time, fashion reflected the American sporty, relaxed lifestyle instead of the elegance of French haute couture.